ylxdzsw-homeworks/AltcoinAnalysis/Demo/Demo.md

 <small>*As the rank has a big scale, I use log(rank) to generize plot</small>

-It can be seem from the plot that the size of the repo is relevent to the rank of Altcoins
+It can be seen from the plot that the size of the repo is relevent to the rank of Altcoins

 Findings
 ========================================================